PrintsCharming/ObjectHydrator/README.md

 Version 1.4.0 Pre
 * Enhanced Enum generator, thanks to rikrak
+* Clean up and new language version usages

 Version 1.3.0
 * Added 3 new generators UnitedKingdomPhoneNumberGenerator, UnitedKingdomInsuranceNumberGenerator, and CulturesGenerator thanks to rikrak and ushenkodmitry